thulab/iot-benchmark/docs/DifferentTestMode.md

 ## 5. General test mode: use system records (single database)

-IoTDB Benchmark supports you to use the database to store system data during the test.
-Currently, it supports the use of CSV records.
+IoTDB Benchmark supports recording system data during the test.
+In the currently documented workflow, this part uses CSV-based records together with system monitoring.

 ## 6. Conventional test mode: test process persistence (single database)

-For subsequent analysis, iot-benchmark can store test information in the database (if you do not want to store test data, set ```TEST_DATA_PERSISTENCE=None```)
+For subsequent analysis, iot-benchmark can persist test information to a backend database such as IoTDB or MySQL (if you do not want to store test data, set ```TEST_DATA_PERSISTENCE=None```).

 ## 7. Generate data mode